abhinpai/pai-portfolio/docs/react/hooks/hooks_effect.md

 ---
 id: hooks_effect
-title: useEffect a effect hook ⚡️
+title: useEffect an effect hook ⚡️
 sidebar_label: useEffect
 ---

 :::note Questions 🤔
 1. **Why is useEffect called inside a component?** <br/>
-  Placing `useEffect` inside the component lets us access state variable or any props right from the effect.
+  Placing `useEffect` inside the component lets us access the state variable or any props right from the effect.
 We don’t need a special API to read it — it’s already in the function scope.
 Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution.

 2. **Does useEffect run after every render?** <br/>
   Yes!
 By default, it runs both after the first render and after every update.